vasilakisfil/Introspected-REST/README.md

 We feel that an API designer is happier to drop REST's evolvability properties, **consciously**, in order to deliver a more manageable API, instead of creating a fully evolvable, REST-compliant API.

-Out model, Introspected REST, is much better.
+Our model, Introspected REST, is much better.